Instagram is now a routine part of our culture. We regularly share photos from our lunch to our kids and everything in between.

 While services like TINT facilitate the permissions, the legal language is still determined by the brand.
 The agreement can include a certification from the author of the post that they own the image, and that they have permission from the subject of the photograph.

-What is your business’ approach to reusing other’s Instagram photos and videos?
+What Instagram etiquette protocols do you follow when reposting Instagram photos and videos?
 Let us know in the comments!